makinacorpus/DbToolsBundle/docs/content/backup_restore.md

 # Backup and Restore

-The *DbToolsBundle* comes with two Symfony Console commands to backup and restore your database but also a tiny backups manager which handle backup files for you.
+The *DbToolsBundle* comes with two Symfony Console commands to back up and restore your database but also a tiny backups manager which handle backup files for you.

 ## Backup command

-The backup command will use [predefined or configured binary](./configuration#binaries) for your database vendor with correct parameters to dump your database.
+The backup command will use the [predefined or configured binary](./configuration#binaries) for your database vendor with correct parameters to dump your database.

 Each time you launch the backup command, [a backup file is stored in a directory](./configuration#storage-directory) (See [Storage section](#storage) below for more information on how backup files are stored).